Eric Garror: Tennessee Titans

 After not being selected in the 2023 NFL draft, Garror signed with the Tennessee Titans as an undrafted free agent on May 15, 2023.
-He was waived on August 29, 2023, but was later re-signed to their practice squad.
-He was promoted to the active roster on October 28, 2023.
-As a rookie, he appeared in 12 games and made four starts.
+He was waived by Tennessee on August 29, but was later re-signed to their practice squad.
+Garror was promoted to the active roster on October 28.
+As a rookie, Garror appeared in 12 games and made four starts.
 He had 22 total tackles (19 solo) and two passes defended to go with some punt return duties.

 Garror was waived by the Titans on August 27, 2024.

 Seattle Seahawks

-On October 16, 2024, Garror signed with the Seattle Seahawks practice squad.
-He was released on October 22.
+On October 16, 2024, Garror signed with the Seattle Seahawks' practice squad.
+He was released by the Seahawks on October 22.

 Memphis Showboats

 On January 31, 2025, Garror signed with the Memphis Showboats of the United Football League (UFL).

+Louisville Kings

+On January 13, 2026, Garror was selected by the Louisville Kings in the 2026 UFL draft.